SpineEventEngine/chat-bot/ENVIRONMENT.md

 The [Secret Manager][secret-manager] service is used to supply application secrets like API tokens and service accounts securely.

-The secreats are [managed][managing-secrets] the Secret Manager Web UI, but in order to be able to [read][reading-secrets] the secrets, developers and service accounts should have the `roles/secretmanager.viewer` role that is not configured by default (see [IAM](#iam) section for details).
+The secrets are [managed][managing-secrets] in the Secret Manager Web UI, but in order to be able to [read][reading-secrets] the secrets, developers and service accounts should have the `roles/secretmanager.viewer` role that is not configured by default (see [IAM](#iam) section for details).